edgelesssys/constellation/docs/docs/reference/cli.md

   -h, --help            help for check
-      --ref string      the reference to use for querying new versions (default "-") --stream string   the stream to use for querying new versions (default "stable") -w, --write-config    update the specified config file with the suggested versions
+      --ref string      the reference to use for querying new versions (default "-") --stream string   the stream to use for querying new versions (default "stable") -u, --update-config   update the specified config file with the suggested versions
 ```

 ### Options inherited from parent commands